NCAR/piwrf-teachingbox/pages/pi_wrf_ngss.md

 - Life sciences
 - Engineering, technology, and application of science

-The Pi-WRF project focuses of the concept of weather research and forecasting, which fits primarily within the Earth and space sciences domain.
+The Pi-WRF project focuses on the concept of weather research and forecasting, which fits primarily within the Earth and space sciences domain.
 However, it is important to realize that the impacts of weather research and forecasting cut across all four domains identified above.